funghub/funghub/README.md

   This R notebook normalizes the raw counts with TMM (trimmed mean of M-values) and CPM (counts per million) from Pasilla gene expression.
 A heatmap via a distance matrix is generated with pheatmap library.
 With edgeR, plots of normalized values cpm & tmm are created.
 With dplyr, tidyr, and ggplot2 libraries a density plot of expression values for all samples is created.

 - **[NGS Clustering](https://github.com/funghub/gene_expression_data-clustering)**
   This R notebook will use statistical techniques to understand a NGS data set and compare gene expression by hierarchical clustering and k-means clustering (unsupervised learning).
 Explanations of the diagrams are included in the notebook.

-  This code will use statistical techniques to understand a NGS data set and compare gene expression by hierarchical clustering and k-means clustering.

 - **[NGS Classification](https://github.com/funghub/gene_expression_data-classification)**
   This R notebook takes a NGS data set and applies a binary classification method to sort out replicate1 and other replicates.
 Then this is plot on a ROC curve to explore different thresholds.
-The notebook also explores the use of confusion matrix to calculate specificity (tnr), sensitivity (tpr), and false positve rate.
+The notebook also explores the use of confusion matrix to calculate specificity (tnr), sensitivity (tpr), and false positive rate.
 Explanations of the diagrams are included in the notebook.

 - **[Hidden Markov Model Protein Family](https://github.com/funghub/proteinfamHMM)**
   This R notebook creates a HMM model that represents a given diagram showing all the path of the hidden states.
 I will find the most likely sequence of hidden states for each protein family.
 In addition, given a sequence of observations, I will also find the likely family that would have generated those observations and then find the most likely sequence of hidden states of that family with the Viterbi algorithm.